 \section{Unlink and Hopf link Summands, and Link Floer Homology}

-In this section we study the link Floer homology of links obtained by adding meridianal components, or split unknots.
-We obtain results very similar to~\cite[Proposition 9.2]{binns2020knot} with techniques similar to those applied to prove~\ref{HFLmmn} and~\ref{HFK22n}.
+In this section we study the link Floer homology of links obtained by adding meridional components or split unknots.
+We obtain results very similar to~\cite[Proposition 9.2]{binns2020knot} with techniques similar to those applied to prove Theorem~\ref{HFLmmn} and Theorem~\ref{HFK22n}.

 Here we take $L$ to be a link, $H_\pm$ to be the positive and negative Hopf links and $U$ be the unknot.